I’m a Scottish born director, screenwriter, editor and producer holding dual American and British citizenship.

 Filmmaking is a tough and unpredictable business.
 I settled in Los Angeles in 1992, repped by Morgan Mason at WMA, Beverly Hills.
 In my first couple of years in the US I had five screenplays optioned.
 None were produced.
 I was short-listed to direct a film starring Martin Sheen but lost out to a veteran director.
 My first experience of a film grinding to a halt due to funding issues happened in Miami on “Underground Nation” in 1994.
 The following year, it happened again in Phoenix for “Slaughter’s Gold”.
 Money is a fickle thing.
 As my grandfather used to say; “Money has wings”.
 These disappointments taught me valuable lessons about Hollywood.

 I was active early on in non-linear and digital post-production both as an editor and supervisor, co-founding The Mission – a boutique sound company in 2001.
 If you look at the IMDB you’ll see I have over 100 post production credits, mostly indie features, but some in network TV.

-I will frankly admit that I love this business, and I’m grateful for all the opportunities and experiences I have had, and continue to have.
+I love this business, and I’m grateful for all the opportunities and experiences I have had, and continue to have.
 I meet incredible and fascinating people, and I’m lucky enough to know that I’ll never stop learning and more deeply understanding my craft.

-That summer’s day, back in the late 70′s, when I stepped onto the set of “Superman” and stood outside the ‘Daily Planet’ building changed me.
+That summer’s day back in the late 70′s, when I stepped onto the set of “Superman” and stood outside the ‘Daily Planet’ building, changed me.
 Not everyone gets the chance to understand in a single moment what it is they feel impelled to do in their life, and I’m still amazed at where it’s taking me.

 Thank you for visiting this site, and for your interest.